 I believe that clinical guidelines related to the psychosocial impact of food allergy for use by psychologists are much needed.
 Developing such evidence based guidelines has positively impacted patients with asthma, another allergy-related disease.
 Before such protocols can be developed for food allergy, we need more information and research to formulate a consensus on how best to identify these issues, prevent them and treat them.

 At FARE, we know that our community is in need of more resources to cope with the emotional impact of food allergy.
-That is why we have several educational webinars led by psychologists available on our website and why we routinely invite them to present at our conferences.
-Our packet for newly diagnosed patients is being revised with these needs in mind, and we ensured the issue was addressed at FARE’s Research Retreat this spring.
+That is why we have several educational webinars led by psychologists available on our website, and why we routinely invite them to present at our conferences.
+Our packet for newly diagnosed patients is being revised with these needs in mind, and we ensured the issue was addressed at FARE’s Research Retreat in 2017.

-Dr. Jim Baker is the CEO of Food Allergy Research & Education (FARE).
+Dr. Jim Baker is the former CEO of Food Allergy Research & Education (FARE).
 For more information, visit Foodallergy.org.
-This article was first published in the Spring 2017 issue of Allergic Living magazine.